-This is a cycle of thoughts, feelings and behaviours that people who have social anxiety experience and can all feed in to one another in an increasingly intense ‘spiral’.
-When you are in a social situation that you dread, anxious thoughts may lead to anxious feelings.
-You may start worrying that your anxiety is visible to to others and try to hide it.
+There can be a cycle of thoughts, feelings and behaviours that exacerbate your social anxiety.
+For instance, if you are in a social situation that you fear, anxious thoughts may lead to anxious feelings.
+You may start worrying that your anxiety is visible to others and try to hide it.
 Fighting the anxiety just makes the anxiety worse.

 The components of social anxiety spirals may include: